farhadGithub/MyNotes/DataScieneVM/UbuntuDataScienceVM.md

 		sudo reboot

+And if you want to stop this service, run:

+		sudo update-rc.d -f start_ipython remove

 ####18.
 Installing [Microsoft R Open](https://mran.revolutionanalytics.com/download/):
 We assume in these steps that the VM is running on Ubuntu 14: